-There has been an increasing amount of debate about the use of timber in construction and the sustainability benefits of using CLT, particularly where traditional builds of taller buildings have necessitated the use of steel and concrete.
-But does an increase in height preclude the use of timber in taller buildings and what are the other key opinions of the debate?
+Consequently, there has been an increasing amount of debate about the use of timber in construction and the sustainability benefits of using Cross-Laminated Timber (CLT), particularly where traditional builds of taller buildings have necessitated the use of steel and concrete.
+But does an increase in height preclude the use of timber in taller buildings and what are the other key opinions of the debate, especially considering the concerns following the Grenfell Tower Fire?
 Read more to determine our view.

 What is CLT?

 Cross laminated timber (CLT) is produced from softwood timber, which is made up of sections that are laid across each other at right angles before the finished material is then industrially laminated.
 The number of layers incorporated depends on thickness and structural requirements and as such, can be made according to the exact structural loads needed in each piece of CLT.
 The layers are sawn, planed and then glued together under pressure using a polyurethane adhesive.
 Panels are fabricated to precise dimensions in architectural plans, including window, door, plumbing and ventilation openings with any channels for electrical wiring or services being cut into the panels in the workshop.